 Based on the abstract art of Dutch painter Piet Mondrian, De Stijl is an architectural style that combines simplicity, geometry, minimalism, and abstraction.
 The buildings in the De Stijl style can be easily recognized with their distinct blue, red, and yellow stripes.
 The dancing hall in France’s L’Aubette and Eames house museum in California are some popular examples of De Stijl architecture.

 Asymmetrical buildings that were designed by architects to manifest the thoughts, emotions, and feelings they carried for any space denote expressionism and neo-expressionism.
 The structures built according to these styles have a sculptural appearance.
 Interestingly, many of the architects who pursued these styles were in fact war veterans.
 They designed spaces to portray the political tension and society’s struggle that prevailed during the two World Wars.

 Switzerland’s Goetheanum, Centennial Hall in Poland, Berlin-based Einstein Tower are some attractive buildings that represent the expressionist and neo-expressionist styles.

 Constructivism originated in the Soviet Union (now Russia) in the late 1920s.
-This style led to the development of buildings that incorporated tech elements such as cables, antennae, etc and featured geometrical structures like pyramids, cylindrical fronts, to have a somewhat futuristic appeal.
+This style led to the development of buildings that incorporated tech elements such as cables, antennae, etc, and featured geometrical structures like pyramids, and cylindrical fronts, to have a somewhat futuristic appeal.
 The buildings were mostly made of glass and steel and looked as if their designs were inspired by different machines and equipment used at that time.